madzaa/ansible-dc-elk/README.md

 ### Installing

-Clone the repo and run the script inside
+Clone the repo and run the script inside to set everything up for you

 ```
 git clone https://github.com/madzaa/ansible-dc-elk.git